codedbythaths/scrimba-google-clone/README.md

 ## Tech
 - HTML, CSS, a sprinkle of JS

-##
+## What I Learned
-Recap CSS syntax, inline vs block, Margins, Padding, Borders, Divs, Classes and Flexbox
+- Recap of CSS syntax, inline vs block, Margins, Padding, Borders, Divs, Classes and Flexbox